Love’s Labour’s Lost

 Casting Director

-Jane previously cast The Tempest, Twelfth Night, and last year’s All’s Well That Ends Well, directed by Sioned Jones, with whom she also collaborated on the company’s first Winter Tour of Macbeth.
+Jane previously cast The TempestTwelfth Night, All’s Well That Ends Well and last year’s The Taming of the Shrew, she also collaborated on the company’s first Winter Tour of Macbeth.
 She has worked extensively with the National Film and Television School and on numerous graduation short films for the London Film School.
 Her credits include a range of feature films, from Hear My Song (1991) to Interview With a Hitman and Jellyfish.

 Previous Years